Pruning, cut trees, and the reconstruction problem: ICRTs, fragmentation and cut trees

 See Lemma 6 in \cite{Al00} for a proof of this.
 Appealing to the general theory in \cite{Aldous1993a}, and the arguments in \cite{BeMi13}, we see that the empirical measures $\frac{1}{k}\sum_{1\le i\le k}\delta_{i}$, converge weakly to some limit $\nu$.
-In fact, we can rephrase the distributional identity in Theorem \ref{prop: c_dist} as follows. \begin{thm*}[\cite{BW}] The measured metric space $(\cC, \delta, \nu)$ is distributed as $(\cT, d, \mu)$ under $\bP^{\beta, \theta}$. \end{thm*}
+In fact, we can rephrase the distributional identity in Theorem \ref{prop: c_dist} as follows.